-Mercer sets a benchmark level of currency hedging for each overseas asset class, as detailed in the table above (Currency hedging).
-Where permitted, the Dynamic Asset Allocation process, as detailed in Section 4, establishes the target level of currency exposure.
-This is then monitored as detailed under the heading of 'Rebalancing' in Section 7.
+Mercer sets a benchmark level of currency hedging for each overseas asset class, as detailed on the page above (Currency hedging).
+Where permitted, the Dynamic Asset Allocation process, as detailed in Section 4 - Investment Beliefs and Process, establishes the target level of currency exposure.
+This is then monitored as detailed under the heading of 'Rebalancing' in Section 7 - Investment Policies.